adtzlr/ttb/README.md

 ## A note on the Permutation of Indices

-~Currently only a subset of reordering `(i,j,k,l) --> (i,k,j,l)` with `permute(C4,1,3,2,4)` and `(i,j,k,l) --> (i,l,j,k)` with `permute(C4,1,4,2,3)` is available.
-Be careful, no error is raised in all other cases.
-Instead no reordering is perfomed and the input `(i,j,k,l)` ordering will be returned.~
 The permutation function reorders indices in the given order for a fourth order tensor of data type `Tensor4`.
 Example: `(i,j,k,l) --> (i,k,j,l)` with `permute(C4,1,3,2,4)`.

 ## External Libraries
 This library is not using any [LAPACK](http://www.netlib.org/lapack/) functions.
 Instead you can compile your subroutine with `-o3` flag where at least the Intel compiler translates nested for-loops to [Intel MPI](https://software.intel.com/en-us/intel-mpi-library) functions.
+However commercial FEM packages have pre-defined optimization flags which should not or only be changed with caution.
 I'm open for ideas how to use LAPACK and Intel MPI in the future - please let me know.

 ## Neo-Hookean Material
 With the help of the Tensor module the Second Piola-Kirchhoff stress tensor `S` of a nearly-incompressible Neo-Hookean material model is basically a one-liner: